centrapay/centrapay-docs/src/guides/payment-flows.md

 When a merchant terminal has a customer-facing display it can prompt the customer to pay by showing a QR code.

-1. Merchant terminal creates a payment request via Centrapay API and shows QR code on customer-facing display.
+1. Merchant terminal [creates a payment request][] via Centrapay API and shows QR code on customer-facing display.
-2. Customer device scans the QR code, fetches the payment request details, and completes payment as normal.
+2. Customer device scans the QR code, fetches the [payment request details][], and [completes payment][] as normal.
-3. Merchant terminal displays transaction result.
+3. Merchant terminal displays transaction result using the [payment request details][].

 ## Dynamic Patron Barcode